 PICOT – an acronym used to develop research questions; the acronym stands for:

 Comparison of interest

 Primary source – research which involves collecting data about a subject directly from the real world; e.g., interviews, case studies, diaries, email

 Randomized controlled studies - “a type of experiment that randomly assigns subjects to various interventions, including a control group, in order to minimize the risk of bias” (Stedman’s Dictionary for the Health Professions and Nursing, 2012)

-Research article, primary – contains the results of a specific study; it reports new findings and conclusions; usually contains the following parts: abstract, introduction, purpose, review of the literature on a specific topic, methods, data, results, discussion, limits of the study, recommendations for further research, conclusion, references/bibliography
+Research article, primary or empirical – contains the results of a specific study; it reports new findings and conclusions; usually contains the following parts: abstract, introduction, purpose, review of the literature on a specific topic, methods, data, results, discussion, limits of the study, recommendations for further research, conclusion, references/bibliography